5HT/DependentLinearPi/README.md

   given channel can be rewritten in reducible normal form using structural pre-congruence.
 In this normal form, the two prefixes sit next to each other, so the process is ready to reduce.
+* [Results.agda](DLPi/Results.agda) This module collects all the **properties** stated in Section 4 of the paper.
+Compared to their formulation in the paper, the statements are slightly differnt and/or simpler to account for the fact that terms and processes are intrinsically typed.
 * [Main.agda](DLPi/Main.agda) Container for a few **examples**, but mostly useful as root file that triggers the type checking of everything.